Aref-Akminasi/aws-developer-associate/CICD.md

 ## CodePipeline - Artifacts

 - Each stage creates **artifacts**
-- Artifacts are stored in an S3 bucket and passed on the next stage
+- Artifacts are stored in an **S3 bucket** and passed on the next stage

 ![CodePipeline Artifacts](./assets/59.png)

 ## CodePipeline - Troubleshooting

 - If CodePipeline fails a stage, your pipeline **stops**, and you can get information in the console
-- If pipeline can't perform an action, make sure the IAM Role attached does have enough permissions
-- AWS CloudTrail can be used to audit AWS API calls
 - Use EventBridge to create events for failed pipelines or cancelled stages (ex: get email through SNS)

 # CodeBuild